BrantDimitrievski/ai_rag/readme.md

+Plan for action

-1. Docs → Parsed text
+1. Docs to Parsed text
 Put all your fake RCN docs in workspace/.

-Use unstructured.io to:

-Read each file,

-Extract clean text + metadata (ship type, date, classification),

-Save into a small DB (e.g. SQLite) → one row per doc.
+Use unstructured.io to parse docs into JSON.
+Insert into an SQL lite DB.

-2. Parsed text → Vectors (for search)
+2. Parsed text to vector Space

-Take the text from each row.

-Split into chunks (e.g. 500–1000 characters).
+How to do i split chunks?
+1000 characters?

-Use an embedding model (e.g. BGE / OpenAI embeddings) to turn each chunk into a vector.
+Use an embedding model to turn chunk into a vector create vectorSpace maybe use Qdrant or pgvector

-Store vectors + metadata in a vector database (Qdrant / Milvus / pgvector).

-3. Question → Retrieved chunks

-User asks a question.
+3. Choose and Setup model (probably 70B Llama)
+Build a system prompt for Llama 70B:
+System message (“You are an assistant to the National Defence of Canada (DND). ”), #cite all information, Setup UI

-Embed the question with the same embedding model.
+Embed the question with the same embedding model

-Search in the vector DB → get top-k relevant chunks (with their doc info).
+Search in the vector DB, get top-k relevant chunks (with their doc info)

-4. Retrieved chunks → Answer (AI tool)

-Build a prompt for Llama 70B:

-System message (“you are an RCN assistant…”),

-The retrieved chunks as context,

-The user’s question.

-Llama 70B generates an answer using only that context.
+Llama 70B generates an answer using only that context

-Optional: wrap this in a small API or web UI (textbox + answer + sources).

-That’s it:
-Folder → parse → embed → vector DB → retrieve → Llama answer.